wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = How do I use shortcode to add the Facebook Wall Feed to a post or page? =

-Switch to HTML view and add the following:
+Switch to Text view and add the following:

     [jsl3_fwf]

 To limit the number of posts displayed add the 'limit' attribute:

     [jsl3_fwf limit="1"]

+To specify a specific feed to display add the 'fb_id' attribute and enter the feed's Facebook ID:

+    [jsl3_fwf fb_id="1405307559"]

+If you do not enter a Facebook ID in the shortcode, the plugin will use the Facebook ID entered on the settings page for the plugin.

 = Can I translate the plugin? =